pandaseal/number-validator/README.md

 > 900118+9811 is a valid personnummer
 > 201701102384 is a valid personnummer
 > ...
+> Testing INVALID organisationsnummer:
+> 17556614-3185 is not a valid organisationsnummer
+> 1 out of 4 ValidityChecks failed:
+> YearDigitCheck: Year digit is not 16.
 ```
 ### Test one number
 Specific numbers can be tested by passing them as agruments to the program.
-The type of number must be passed as a flag (`p`, `o` or `s`).
+The type of number must be passed as an argument (`p`, `o` or `s`).
 ```
 $ java Main 900118+9811 p
 > 900118+9811 is a valid personnummer